guidoism/escape/proposal_002.md

 one can *refine* blocks, strings, and functions with a slash.
 You can use this to pull a value from a dictionary or select an option on a function.

+Because Rebol has a very simple syntax that's homoiconic it should be relatively easy to create a nicer syntax that's isomorphic to it.